usnistgov/dioptra/examples/tensorflow-backdoor-poisoning/README.md

 ```

 The startup sequence will take more time to finish the first time you use this demo, as you will need to download the MNIST dataset, initialize the Testbed API database, and synchronize the task plugins to the S3 storage.
-Once the startup process completes, open up your web browser and enter `http://localhost:38888` in the address bar to access the Jupyter Lab interface (if nothing shows up, wait 10-15 more seconds and try again).
+Once the startup process completes, open up your web browser and enter `<http://localhost:38888>` in the address bar to access the Jupyter Lab interface (if nothing shows up, wait 10-15 more seconds and try again).
-Double click the `work` folder and open the `demo-mnist-patches.ipynb` file.
-From here, follow the provided instructions to run the demo provided in the Jupyter notebook.
+Double click the `work` folder, open the notebook of your choosing, and follow the provided instructions in the Jupyter notebook.
 **Don't forget to update the `DATASET_DIR` variable to be: `DATASET_DIR = "/nfs/data"`.**

 If you want to watch the output logs for the Tensorflow worker containers as you step through the demo, run `docker-compose logs -f tfcpu-01 tfcpu-02` in your terminal.